So you’ve started to play padel but you’re not yet sure how to keep score? Here’s a handy guide to solve your doubts.

 Each padel match is made up of two to three sets.
 To win a set, you must win at least six games.

 The games are scored starting at “love” (or zero) and go up to 40, but that’s actually just four points.
 From love, the first point is 15, then 30, then 40, then game point, which wins the game.
-If each pair have equally won three points (40-40), that’s called a “deuce”, which is in essence a tie.
-In that case the following point won will be called “advantage” and if the same pair wins the next point they have won the game.
+If each pair has equally won three points (40-40), that’s called a “deuce”, which is, essentially, a tie.
+In that case, the following point won will be called “advantage” and if the same pair wins the next point they have won the game.
 If the point is lost the score will return to “deuce”.
 And so on until one side has won the two consecutive points which are needed to convert into a game.

 The first pair to win 6 games, always with a minimum advantage of 2 clear games, will convert into a set.
-In the case of a tie (draw) at 5 games the players will have to play two more games, to win by two clear games, example 7-5.
-However, if there is a tie at 6 games a “tie- break” independent point system will be implemented.
+In the case of a tie (draw) at 5 games, the players will have to play two more games, to win by two games, for example, 7-5.
+However, if there is a tie at 6 games a “tie-break” independent point system will be implemented.

 During a tie-break, the point system is numeric.
 The first side to reach 7 points, with a 2-point clearance needed at 5-5 and so on to win the “tie-break” and convert the set.
 A set ending in a tie-break decision will be won by 7-6.

 The first player to serve in the tiebreak is according to the order of serve followed in the set.
 For the first point of the tiebreak, this player will only serve one point from the right side of the court.
 The players of the opposing team (respecting the previous order of service) will then serve the following two points with their first point being from the left side of the court.
 After this, the players will serve two consecutive points always serving from the left side of the court, until the end of “the tie-break” always respecting the aforementioned order of service.